Errors When Constraining Hot Blackbody Parameters with Optical Photometry: Analysis

 We find that for 0.05 magnitude uncertainties (Fig. \ref{fig:res_t_sdss_p05}), relying on $gri$-band data alone can result in several thousand K errors in temperature (in both directions) already at 20,000\,K. At around 40,000\,K these errors increase to -10,000\,K and +20,000\,K. At temperatures of 80,000\,K, systematic underestimates of up to 20,000\,K can occur.
 For 0.1 magnitude uncertainties (Fig. \ref{fig:res_t_sdss_p1}), at temperatures of 30,000\,K, overestimates of 20,000\,K can occur, while at 80,000\,K, underestimates reach 40,000\,K. Adding $u$-band observations slightly decreases these errors, but not significantly.

 In all of these cases, the reported fit uncertainties (dotted lines in the bottom panels of Figures \ref{fig:res_t_sdss_p05} and \ref{fig:res_t_sdss_p1}) roughly encompass the error correctly.
-However, for blackbodies hotter than about 50,000\,K, the fit uncertainties remain symmetric while the error is systematically towards underestimating the temperature (as expected when sampling the blackbody deep in its Rayleigh–Jeans tail).
+However, for blackbodies hotter than about 50,000\,K, the fit uncertainties remain symmetric while the error is systematically toward underestimating the temperature (as expected when sampling a blackbody deep in its Rayleigh–Jeans tail).
 Similar results are seen for the Johnson-Cousins SEDs (Figures \ref{fig:res_t_john_p05} and \ref{fig:res_t_john_p1}).

-It is only when adding data from the {\it Swift} bands that the errors decrease significantly, and the fit uncertainties encompass the errors correctly at all temperatures.
+It is only when adding data from the {\it Swift} bands do the errors decrease significantly, and the fit uncertainties encompass the errors correctly at all temperatures.